Initiatives to Address Climate Change

 The KOSÉ Group conducted scenario analysis to examine the transition risks and physical risks associated with climate change.
 In this analysis, we evaluate the financial impact of climate change under the scenarios of 1.5˚C/2˚C and 4˚C rise in average global temperatures and disclose information on corporate initiatives.
 We also use this information to study management strategies to realize the future of society and the earth.

-In terms of scenario analyses, we identified risks and opportunities in procurement and demand for our products and services not just in the short term, but also with a medium- to-long-term view toward 2030 and beyond, based on the KOSÉ Sustainability Plan.
+In terms of scenario analyses, we identified risks and opportunities in procurement and demand for our products and services not just in the short term, but also with a medium- to-long-term view toward 2030 and beyond, based on the Sustainability Strategy.
 Furthermore, of these high-priority factors, we identify those with the greatest physical and transition impact and evaluate the potential impact of climate change on the KOSÉ Group.
 We also analyze the degree of financial impact of risks and opportunities.

 In fiscal 2021 we also examined our countermeasures.
 For example, in terms of raw material procurement risk due to climate change, one approach to reducing risk is to engage with suppliers to promote research and development into low-cost raw materials.
 In addition, we deemed collaboration with other companies, in-licensing of advanced technology, and the promotion of new sales methods to be effective for developing and expanding products and services with reduced environmental impact.
-We believe we can reduce the risks and expand the opportunities that we have uncovered by promoting the KOSÉ Sustainability Plan.
+We believe we can reduce the risks and expand the opportunities that we have uncovered by promoting the KOSÉ Sustainability Strategy.

-1.5℃/2℃scenario 4°C scenario
+1.5℃/2℃scenario | 4°C scenario | |

-Social change
+Social change |

 Strengthening regulations for a decarbonized society